Previous Post: Canoeing The Ogoki Reservoir – From Eight Flume Falls To “Moose Crossing”

-A bit of googling had me reading about the Laurentian Icesheet and the subsequent glacial mega-Lake Agassiz, glacial Lake Nakina, and different types of moraines.
+A bit of post-trip googling had me reading about the Laurentian Icesheet and the subsequent glacial mega-Lake Agassiz, glacial Lake Nakina, and different types of moraines.
 It was a mini-excursion into a world I know little about!
 It also made clear to me yet again that literacy takes many forms.
 No less than the ability to understand printed text, it also includes being able to read the natural world in any one of its many aspects.

-As we paddled towards the dam, we noticed the tin shacks on top of the collapsing sand ridge on the point, fronted by a wide sandy beach.
+After lunch, we headed over to the north shore of the Reservoir, and in a couple of hours, we were approaching the east end of the artificial lake.As we paddled towards the dam, we noticed the tin shacks on top of the collapsing sand ridge on the point, fronted by a wide sandy beach.
 Except for the Waboose Dam complex itself, the fishing lodge on the island near Eight Flume Falls, and the outpost on the bay a few kilometers west of Moose Crossing, these are the only buildings on the Ogoki Reservoir.
-[As you go down the Mojikit Channel there are a couple of outposts and a Wilderness North lodge.]
+[As you go down the Mojikit Channel, there are a couple of outposts and a Wilderness North lodge.]

 The Waboose Dam Portage

 We beached our canoe just above the safety boom on the east side of the dam.
 The spot where Max is standing in the image below is where the tent eventually went up.
 But first, we figured we’d stretch our legs and walk the portage trail to the bottom.
 The trail is maintained by an Ontario Power Generation crew and was, all in all, in fair shape.
-The trees blocking the trail have probably fallen since they went through in May or June.
+The trees blocking the path have probably fallen since they went through in May or June.
 The alders and other low-level bush also need a haircut.

-At the bottom end of the Waboose Dam portage is a sign for those canoe trippers coming upriver from Ogoki Lake.
+At the bottom end of the Waboose Dam, portage is a sign for those canoe trippers coming upriver from Ogoki Lake.
 It is about 40 meters from the actual shore of what is left of the Ogoki River water below the dam – i.e. not much!

 The Waboose Dam and Waboose Falls